I noticed this from the beginning of the new Discourse forums.

 The discussion was basically ended by a staff manager who said that they had some better ideas that would solve these issues, and we should stand by and wait.

-Well, what came about (firstly) was the two Mobile Viewer applets, neither of which I use because I do not use mobile devices, and neither of which solved the password-protected FR, but do use there own file format.
+Well, what came about (firstly) was the two Mobile Viewer applets, neither of which I use because I do not use mobile devices, and neither of which solved the password-protected FR, but do use their own file format.
 (No idea if it is encrypted, or protects the intellectual property of the model.)

 Secondly, was Trimble Connect.
 Again not anything I need at the present.
 Everything I see about it seems cumbersome.
 (But then I abhor social media sites like Facebook, Google+, LinkedIn, etc. And don’t use them.)